MadMax49/mcs-cypat-scripts/linux/README.md

-# MCS Ubuntu Script v4.0 release
+# MCS Ubuntu/Debian Script v4.0 release
-Ubuntu Script for MCS to secure an Ubuntu machine
+Script for MCS to secure a Linux machine

 List of security features:
 - Installs useful packages at the start (firewall, antivirus/rootkit, auditd + others)